Have you ever misplaced the TV remote? How about your car keys, cellphone, or sunglasses? If so, welcome to the club…the absolutely gigantic club.

 The takeaway: Reducing clutter at home and at work can help prevent us from misplacing stuff, and wasting time and effort searching for it.
 (Or worse, having to press the buttons on the TV like it’s 1972.
 The horror!)

 The benefits of cutting down on clutter go deeper than that.
-According to another recent study, it can help you stay on top of your mental game by reducing anxiety and stress.
+According to another recent study, it can help you stay on top of your mental health by reducing anxiety and stress.
 If you’re wondering how to reduce clutter and reap the health rewards, this three-step plan can work wonders:

 Step 1: Be honest with yourself